im-knots/ea-monorepo/docs/diagrams/README.md

 # Architecture Diagram Generator

+This project generates:
-This project generates an architectural diagram using the `Diagrams` Python package.
+-  An architectural diagram using the `Diagrams` Python package.
+-  Request/Response diagrams using the `plantuml` Python package.

 ## Prerequisites